faizanahemad/science-reader/new_features.md

 - Use gpt4-turbo and mixtral-medium and mixtral-8x7B more.
 - Use larger contexts everywhere.
 - Enable copy of raw message.
 [Done]
-- Enable use of gpt-4V for vision queries or image inputs.
+- Enable use of gpt-4V or Claude or gemini for vision queries or image inputs.
 [Nope]
-- Prompt preambles or simpler system messages set which can be selected from a dropdown.
-- System Message stored on UI and passed to backend.
-- Functional checkboxes to use markdown formatting, think step by step, or reply so that content can be copy-pasted, or write code,  or blackmail, etc.

 - Better separation between prior messages and current message/instruction.
+[Done]
 - Improve Document RAG by generating follow up queries based on document summary and current query and running them in parallel.
   - Retrieve more chunks if you have space.
 - Read more of the link by using the 16K api twice. or just use 32K model once.
-- Allow additional context to be added to the prompt.
-(Permananet instructions)
-- Block list and whitelist domains for web search for any single chat and global.
+[Done]

 -
 # Up next
 - Create edit and input images in chat.
 [Nope]